wawa1474/custom-controller/README.md

 i think the force feedback of the ps5 controller triggers would be neat to have, same with a touchpad<br/>
 haptics are different from simple vibe motor, but i don't know in what ways<br/>
 a rechargable battery takes up space and in general i wouldn't use, but it might be nice to have one and the ps5 controller has a 1500? mAh battery

+# Dreamcast controller (discontinued, varying cost)
+* hall effect sensor joystick?
+* hall effect sensor triggers?
+* "expansion" ports?

+hall effect sensors add extra complexity due to needing ADCs but have few wearing parts<br/>
+don't know what the expansion ports would really be used for

+# GameCube controller (discontinued, varying cost)
+* baby c-stick?

+only the stick cap is different, but might make a neat "d-pad"

 # Nintendo Switch controller (in-production, expensive)
 * plus/minus?